robHumphres/AlertTeamV2/README.md

 Once you have these components installed you have a few more steps to run the program.

 1. In your projects directory enter in the command: npm install.
 This will install all of the node [modules](https://www.w3schools.com/nodejs/nodejs_modules.asp) needed to run this project.
-2. Activate MongoDB
+2. Activate MongoDB.
-3. In the command line navigate to the CronUpdater folder in your project directory then run the command:node autoUpdater.js.
+3. In the command line navigate to the CronUpdater folder in your project directory then run the command: node autoUpdater.js.
 This will fill the database with the current alerts.
 If you leave it running it will update the data every 5 minutes.
-4. In the command line navigate to the projects main folder and run the command: npm start
+4. In the command line navigate to the projects main folder and run the command: npm start.

 You can now access the site locally at [localhost:3000](http://localhost:3000/)